Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Architecture and Design

 \subsection{IEQNET Topology and Architecture}

 IEQNET consists of multiple sites that are geographically dispersed in the Chicago metropolitan area with sites at Northwestern University (NU), Fermi National Accelerator Laboratory (FNAL), Argonne National Laboratory (ANL), and a Chicago-based international communications exchange (StarLight).
 Each site has one or more quantum nodes (Q-Nodes), which can communicate data and generate and/or measure quantum signals.
-Q-Nodes are connected to software-defined networking (SDN) enabled optical switches through optical fibers.
+Q-Nodes are connected to SDN-enabled optical switches through optical fibers.
 The optical switches further connect with one another to form a meshed all-optical network.
 IEQNET contains three logically independent quantum local area networks (see Figure~\ref{fig:topo}): Q-LAN1 at FNAL, Q-LAN2 at NU and StarLight, and Q-LAN3 at ANL.
-The Q-LANs are connected by dedicated communication channels and additional dark fibers between FNAL \PGS{and} ANL \PGS{(already operational)}, as well as between ANL and StarLight and FNAL and StarLight \PGS{(these connections are part of the ESnet~\cite{esnet} plan for quantum network infrastructure deployment)}. \joaquin{A dark fiber is essentially an unused optical fiber cable with no service or traffic running on it.} In addition, IEQNET has \PGS{Q-Nodes that incorporate} one or multiple entangled photon sources (EPSs) \PGS{shared across the network,} \PGS{as well as Q-Nodes that incorporate} Bell state measurement \PGS{capabilities} (BSM nodes), which are also connected to SDN-enabled optical switches through optical fibers.
-An EPS generates entangled photon pairs at N wavelengths, allowing a maximum of $N/2$ user-pairs to simultaneously share bipartite entangled photons.
-The N wavelengths from the EPS are typically distributed via N fibers to an all optical NxN switch.
-Such switches are commercially available with low loss, high port counts, and transparency over the entire low-loss fiber wavelength range of 1270-1620 nm.
-These features allow efficient distribution of quantum photons to many users and open up wavelength options like the use of a 1310 nm band entangled photon source that allows for enhanced co-existence with classical data.
-A BSM node performs \textit{Bell state measurements}, \RV{projections of two qubit states onto Bell basis}, and local qubit operations for incoming photon pairs.
+The Q-LANs are connected by dedicated communication channels and additional dark fibers between FNAL and ANL (already operational), as well as between ANL and StarLight and FNAL and StarLight (these connections are part of the ESnet~\cite{esnet} plan for quantum network infrastructure deployment).
+A dark fiber is essentially an unused optical fiber cable with no service or traffic running on it.